Skip to content

 • Apple VF (macOS): Virtualization.framework available, supervisor reachable, default kernel installed, interactive console available.

-• Firecracker (Linux): firecracker binary on PATH (or MICROAGENT_FIRECRACKER), /dev/kvm present, /dev/vhost-vsock present, /dev/net/tun present, pasta available for user-mode networking, unprivileged user namespaces enabled, default kernel installed, interactive console available.
+• Firecracker (Linux): firecracker binary on PATH (or MICROAGENT_FIRECRACKER), /dev/kvm present, /dev/vhost-vsock present, /dev/net/tun present, pasta available for user-mode networking, unprivileged user namespace creation actually works (a live CLONE_NEWUSER probe, so policy layers like AppArmor’s kernel.apparmor_restrict_unprivileged_userns are caught, not just the classic userns sysctls), default kernel installed, interactive console available.

 • Windows Hyper-V (experimental): Windows Host Compute Service available, Hyper-V / Windows Hypervisor Platform support available, HCS access allowed for the current user, HCN/HNS networking available, Hyper-V sockets available, default kernel installed, guest-init available, and HVSock console support available.